micahgodbolt/storybook-context-test/README.md

 Upgrade to 6.5, then run again

 In 6.5 those changes only occur in the stories themselves.

-Run this code locally, notice how the checkbox (controlled) changes when clicked, along with the 'foo' values.
-In 6.5 the checkbox will change the story value to 'false' but won't change again due to the 'checked' value not having changed in the page template.
+Repro:

+1. run `yarn storybook`
+2. navigate to Button/Primary and click on "Docs page"
+3. Click on "click" button
+4. Note that foo increases in the story, but does not increase in the docs container until you navigate to canvas and back